Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

     <PackageReference Include="Dapr.AspNetCore" Version="1.9.0" />
     </ItemGroup>
     ```
-    Next, open the file `Programs.cs` of the Frontend Web App and register the DaprClient as the code below, The DaprClient object is intended to be long-lived.
-A single DaprClient instance can be reused for the lifetime of the application
+    Next, open the file `Programs.cs` of the Frontend Web App and register the DaprClient as the code below.
+    The `AddDaprClient` call registers the `DaprClient` class with the ASP.NET Core dependency injection system.
+With the client registered, you can now inject an instance of DaprClient into your service code to communicate with the Dapr sidecar, building blocks, and components.

     ```csharp
     namespace TasksTracker.WebPortal.Frontend.Ui